-Pilot survival training exercise prepares Israeli flight cadets to evade capture in Syrian territory if aircraft is shot down.
+Pilot survival training exercise prepares Israeli flight cadets to evade capture in hostile territory if aircraft is shot down.

 The Israel Air Force recently held a pilot survival training exercise simulating enemy territory.
 The flight cadets were on the run in northern Israel for a week, constantly changing hiding spots and evading a massive manhunt.